Friday, July 20–Jim Wyckoff’s Morning Markets Report

-World stock markets were mixed overnight, with Asian shares weaker and European stock indexes firmer.
-U.S. stock indexes are pointed toward modestly higher openings when the New York day session begins.
+World stock markets were mixed overnight, with European shares mostly down and Asian shares mostly up.
+U.S. stock indexes are pointed toward narrowly mixed openings when the New York day session begins.